 - A financial power of attorney document names the person you want to be responsible for handling your financial matters should you be unable to do so.
 Choose someone you trust completely and who is good at managing money.
 I was managing my father’s financial affairs for 10 years before he died, because it became too difficult for him to do it without making mistakes.

 Paying for Care

 It is usually not enough to count on Social Security, Medicare, Medicaid, the VA or other government programs to pay for long-term care.
 Other resources, in addition to long-term-care insurance, could include: retirement income, savings and investments; continuing care retirement communities; some life insurance policies; or a reverse mortgage.

 The AARP has a Retirement Calculator to help you determine how much income your retirement savings might provide.
 A financial professional, such as a financial planner, an investment adviser, and insurance agent or an estate planning attorney, could also offer valuable assistance, depending on your circumstances.

 Resources for Long-Term-Care Planning

-The AARP Guide includes 4 pages of long-term-care resources, broken down into categories, beginning on page 42.
+The AARP Guide includes 4 pages of resources for long-term care broken down into categories, beginning on page 42.
 The blogs we’ve referred to also contain links to other resources.
 For more information on the cost of in-home care services in North Dakota, visit http://www.dibbern.com/home-health-care-costs/cost-for-north-dakota-home-health-care.htm.